aineethitari/unit1/Project1.md

 ## Proposed Solution

 Design statement:
 I will to design and make a digital ledger for a client who is Ms.Sato.
-The ——– will about ———— and is constructed using the software ———.
+The ——– will about ———— and is constructed using the software Python.
 It will take  ———- to make and will be evaluated according to the criteria ———.

 The cryptocurrency I am going to work with is MANA